Princess Alexandra of Saxe-Altenburg

-Grand Duchess Alexandra Iosifovna of Russia (born Princess Alexandra of Saxe-Altenburg, 8 July 1830 – 6 July 1911) was the fifth daughter of Joseph, Duke of Saxe-Altenburg and Duchess Amelia of Württemberg.
-She is an ancestress of the British, Greek, Romanian, Yugoslav, and Spanish Royal Families through her elder daughter Olga.
-She was a paternal first cousin of Princess Pauline of Württemberg, as well as her maternal second cousin.
-Via that link, those six people (Frederick II Eugene, Duke of Württemberg, Princess Friederike of Brandenburg-Schwedt, Ernest Frederick III, Duke of Saxe-Hildburghausen, Princess Ernestine of Saxe-Weimar, Charles II, Grand Duke of Mecklenburg-Strelitz and Princess Friederike of Hesse-Darmstadt), are ancestors of almost every single royal family in Europe (exceptions being Liechtenstein and Monaco).
+Grand Duchess Alexandra Iosifovna of Russia (born Princess Alexandra of Saxe-Altenburg; 8 July 1830 – 6 July 1911) was the fifth daughter of Joseph, Duke of Saxe-Altenburg and Duchess Amelia of Württemberg.

 Early life

 Alexandra's parents were married on 24 April 1817, at Kirchheim unter Teck.
-Alexandra had five sisters: Marie, Pauline, Henriette, Elisabeth, and Luise.
+Alexandra had five sisters: Marie, Pauline, Therese, Elisabeth, and Luise.

 Alexandra's portrait was painted by the fashionable court artist Joseph Karl Stieler.
+She was called "Sanny" by her friends and family.

 Marriage and issue

-In the summer of 1846, she met Grand Duke Konstantin Nikolayevich of Russia when he visited Altenburg.
+In the summer of 1846, she met her second cousin, Grand Duke Konstantin Nikolayevich of Russia when he visited Altenburg.
 He was the second son of Nicholas I, Emperor of Russia, and Empress Alexandra Feodorovna, née Princess Charlotte of Prussia.

 Konstantin stayed for a few days at Alexandra's father's castle.
 His visit there had been arranged by Alexandra's aunt, Grand Duchess Elena Pavlovna, who had been born Princess Charlotte of Württemberg.
 Elena and Alexandra's mother were both descended from Frederick II Eugene, Duke of Württemberg.
 Elena was married to Grand Duke Michael Pavlovich, the younger brother of Tsar Nicholas I. Elena Pavlovna was therefore Konstantin's aunt by marriage and Alexandra's aunt by birth.
 Elena was a strong influence over Konstantin, who admired her intellect and progressive views.
 She had literary interests and was musical, founding the St Petersburg Conservatoire, and the young Konstantin often spent time at Elena's home and salon in St Petersburg.

 Konstantin was intellectual and liberal, whereas Alexandra was conservative and rather high spirited.
 Although their temperaments differed, they both shared an interest in music, and enjoyed playing duets at the piano.
 Konstantin was captivated by Alexandra's youthful beauty: she being tall, slender and attractive.
 He quickly became besotted, and was eager to marry her "I don't know what is happening to me.
 It is as if I am a completely new person.
 Just one thought moves me, just one image fills my eyes: forever and only she, my angel, my universe.
 I really do think I’m in love.
 However, what can it mean?
 I've only know her just a few hours and I'm already up to my ears in Passion".
-She was only sixteen and Konstantin nineteen; they were engaged but had to wait two more years before they could finally marry.
+She was only 16 and Konstantin 19; they were engaged but had to wait two more years before they could finally marry.